 Dawid has also worked with the prominent film score composer, Zbigniew Preisner, on recording music for Valley of Shadows (Jonas 2017, dir.
 Matzow Gulbrandsen), Lian Qu 1980 (2020, dir.
 Feng Mei) and Man of God (2020, dir.
 Yelena Popovic).

 In 2018, Dawid won the 3rd Prize and the Audience Prize at the 1st International Hong Kong Conducting Competition, conducting Brahms Symphony No 3 in F major in the finals.
 Later that year, he worked with the Boston Symphony Orchestra as part of their Assistant Conductor auditions.
-While in America, he attended the renown conducting masterclasses at the Tanglewood Music Festival.
+While in America, he attended the renown Tanglewood Conducting Seminar led by Maestro Stefan Asbury.

 The Polish conductor has also received numerous domestic conducting awards and scholarships, and was an Assistant Conductor to Maestro Jacek Kaspszyk at the Warsaw Philharmonic during 2017/18 artistic season, thanks to the Scholarship of the Minister of Culture and National Heritage of Poland.

 Dawid is a lecturer at the Fryderyk Chopin Music University in Warsaw where he has recently obtained his doctoral degree in Musical Arts: Conducting.

 This biography should not be edited without permission.